Home

 • Diligently searching the Internet and deleting (or requesting the deletion of) every pre-transition reference that you can find - articles, posts, pictures, etc

-• Adapting your pre-transition life story in to a consistent and convincing story, challenging yourself against routine questions such as "How old were you when you had your first period?", "What did you do for you Debs?", "Who was your first boyfriend?", "Can I please have a photo of you when young for my school project?"
+• Adapting your pre-transition life story into a consistent and convincing story, challenging yourself against routine questions such as "How old were you when you had your first period?", "What did you do for you Debs?", "Who was your first boyfriend?", "Can I please have a photo of you when young for my school project?"

 • Closing off every old identity trail that you can - bank accounts, memberships, subscriptions, stores, etc.